 History I: Non-Western Civilizations introduces students to the practice of historical inquiry and to area studies and is required of all freshmen.
 The multidisciplinary course, Western Civilization: A History of the Arts, although housed in the Arts Department, furthers sophomores’ study of history.
 All students must take United States History in their junior or senior year, and may elect to sit for the Advanced Placement examination in that subject.
 The capstone is our rich elective program, which allows juniors and seniors to do further investigation and skills refinement in area studies and/or in theme-based courses.

 The study of language and culture offers new dimensions to students’ lives, as it opens doors to the world; it also provides them with the opportunity to gain new perspectives on their own languages and cultures.
-For students to achieve such understanding, we encourage them to study a language other than what is spoken at home.
+For students to achieve such understanding, they may consider taking a language other than what is used at home.

-To graduate from UHS, a student must complete level three or three years of study (whichever comes first) of one of four languages offered: Chinese, French, Latin, and Spanish.
+The graduation requirement consists of six semesters of one of four languages offered: Chinese, French, Latin, and Spanish.
+A student can enroll in two languages as early as 9th grade (UHS has a 6-period schedule, so students enrolled in two languages may only enroll in four additional classes).
 Students benefit most from language study when they pursue the same language as far as possible.
-Therefore, if they choose to enroll in a second language, we recommend doing so only after they complete an advanced level of the first.
+Therefore, if they choose to enroll in a second language, we recommend they plan to complete an advanced level of at least one of them.

 A shared goal of all language study at UHS is the close reading and interpretation of a range of texts in the target language, with special emphasis on literary texts as windows into diverse philosophical and cultural points of view.
 In the case of the modern spoken languages, an equal goal is to ensure that students can communicate fluently and that they have a broad understanding of the countries and cultures where the language is spoken.
 In so doing, we seek to empower students to attain the linguistic precision, cultural empathy, and sheer enjoyment that come from the spirited pursuit of knowledge.

-The Mathematics requirement for graduation consists of a three-year sequence of courses: Mathematics I, II, and III.
-These courses emphasize modes of mathematical reasoning and techniques of problem solving through the traditional topics of algebra, geometry, and right-triangle trigonometry.
-Students who wish to continue their study of mathematics have a variety of electives to choose from.
-Precalculus, Statistics, AP Calculus, AP Statistics, and AP Computer Science are offered every year.
-There is also a changing menu of various special electives that are offered occasionally, including Non-Euclidean Geometry, Chaos Theory, Discrete Mathematics, Evolution of Mathematics, and Decision Theory.
+The Mathematics requirement for graduation consists of six semesters of UHS math courses.
+Most students begin in Math I, II or III which emphasize modes of mathematical reasoning and techniques of problem solving through the traditional topics of algebra, geometry, and right-triangle trigonometry.
+Students can then continue their study of mathematics, choosing from a variety of electives including Precalculus, Precalculus with Differential Calculus, Statistics, AP Calculus, AP Statistics, and AP Computer Science.
+There is also a changing menu of various special electives that are offered occasionally, including Non-Euclidean Geometry, Chaos Theory, Game Theory, and Introduction to Logic.

 University High School requires that each student complete two years of a science for graduation.
 The requirement is met by ninth-grade physics and tenth-grade chemistry, respectively.
 However, all students are strongly encouraged to leave UHS with a foundation in all three fundamental sciences (biology, chemistry, and physics).
 The advanced electives that we may offer in upcoming years include Astronomy, Geology, Physics, Physics Honors, Advanced Projects in Physics, Advanced Topics in Modern Chemistry, AP Environmental Science, and three courses under the heading of Advanced Topics in Biology: Microbiology, Molecular Biology, and Physiology.
 Industrial Design is offered in conjunction with the Arts Department.
 Any elective with an “AP,” “Advanced,” or “Honors” designation is considered a “college-level” course.
 Permission to enroll in some advanced courses is granted at the discretion of the instructor and the science department as a whole and will be based on a student’s past record in science classes.
 Taking more than one science course at a time requires permission of the department and space in the desired course.
 In scheduling classes we will accommodate all single-course students first.